irakump/micropython-rpi-exercises/README.md

 specifies the state machine operation.
 Implement the state machine in MicroPython.
 Use SW2 (Pin id: 7) for button and LED3 (Pin id: 20) for lamp.
 Clock frequency of the state machine is 20 Hz (50 ms period)

+### State machine alarm system

+Design and implement a state machine

+An alarm system has two inputs: alarm signal and a button.
+Alarm signal goes high when there is an alarm.
+Button can be pressed to acknowledge the alarm.
+There are two outputs: red light and siren.

+The alarm system works so that initially both light and siren are off.
+• When alarm is activated both lamp and siren go on.
+• When the button is pressed the alarm acknowledged.
+If the alarm is still active when it is acknowledged the siren is switched off and the red light starts to blink.
+The red light keeps on blinking until the alarm is deactivated.
+• If the alarm is deactivated before button has been pressed the siren is switched off and red light stays on until user presses button.
+Draw ASM chart of the alarm system and implement it in MicroPython.

+For testing we use button for input signals.
+The buttons are grounding so they read 0 when pressed and 1 when NOT pressed.
+That’s why input signal = 0 indicates active signal in out tests.

+You have following input signals:
+• Button (0 = pressed): SW2 (Pin id: 7)
+• Alarm (0 = alarm is active), SW0 (Pin id: 9)
+You have following output signals:
+• Red lamp (1 = lamp is on): LED1 (Pin id:22)
+• Siren (1 = siren is on): LED3 (Pin id:20)